Shop BITR Apparel Shop Now

 Plan Your Race Weekend

-So, without bias, the only two events you should mark down for 2023 are:
+So, without bias (maybe a little), these are the events you should mark down for 2025:

 Pro tip from Registered Sports Dietitian, Meghann Featherstun: Another often overlooked logistic that you need to figure out way before 6 p.m.
 Sunday night: Scope out what and where you want to eat the night before the race and make reservations if needed.
 Whether that’s pizza or pasta or something else that suits your race tradition, make sure you have that locked up before you find yourself scrambling for some take-out at the last minute.